mathLab/PINA/README.md

 under the supervision of [Prof. Gianluigi Rozza](mailto:gianluigi.rozza@sissa.it).

-Contact us by email for further information or questions about **PyDMD**, or suggest pull requests.
+Contact us by email for further information or questions about **PINA**, or suggest pull requests.
 Contributions improving either the code or the documentation are welcome!

 ## How to contribute